 Five: Transfer it to a slow cooker.

-Think of this as an easy curry base that you can adapt in lots of different ways.
-We love anything that we can add lots of different vegetables to, and this is exactly one of those recipes.
-You can give this slow cooker butter chicken a green veggie boost by stirring in some spinach about 15 minutes before serving.
+Vegetables - You can give this slow cooker butter chicken curry a green veggie boost by stirring in some spinach about 15 minutes before serving.
 You could use kale or chard too.

 When cooking the onion, you could add some finely diced bell pepper, mushrooms and courgette too.
 Peas are also a good addition to this curry and they will add some colour too.

 Chunks of cauliflower are also good with this, as they kind of disguise themselves amongst the chicken.
 Once everything is coated in the sauce, you won't really be able to tell the difference.